 Invest in yourself in 2020!
 Whether you are interested in growing in your existing role or preparing yourself for a new opportunity, there is a plethora of professional development content available via LinkedIn Learning. and you can try it for free for a month!
 There are courses of varying lengths and experience levels, and the platform recommends content for you based on your role and existing skills.

 Have any of your colleagues left for another opportunity lately?
 Have you accepted a new role?
 It is best to write, and request, recommendations while the working relationship is still fresh in your mind.
 If you take the time to write a thoughtful recommendation for someone else, they are likely to return the favor.
 If you are job hunting, asking a colleague to write a recommendation for you with the instruction of focusing on specific areas that are related to the role you are hoping to land can help you stand out as a promising candidate to recruiters and hiring managers.

-I wish you a prosperous 2020 and hope these tips help you to build and engage with your professional network!
+I hope these tips help you to up-level your LinkedIn profile so that you may better build and engage with your professional network!